 TERMINATION

 This Arrangement Letter may be terminated by Enron without cause, at any time, with ten (10) days notice.
 If termination for convenience occurs, EWS will compensate Accenture for fees incurred to date, including demobilization costs as applicable under terms defined in Section 12.1 of the Consulting Services Agreement.
+If Accenture wishes to terminate this Arrangement Letter, it will follow the terms outlined in section 12 of the Consulting Services Agreement.
+For purpose of reference the section 12 of the Consulting Service Agreement is outlined below.

+(insert section 12)

 We look forward to working with you on this important effort.
 If this Arrangement Letter is consistent with your understanding and acceptable to Enron Corporation, please so indicate by counter-signing below.
 If you have any questions please contact me, Jacque H. Passino, at (713) 837-5205.